Financial Analysis Examples

 Inventory Turnover Ratio

-Higher the ratio means a company is selling goods very quickly and is managing its inventory level effectively.
+A higher ratio means a company is selling goods quickly and managing its inventory level effectively.

 Receivable Turnover Ratios

-Receivable Turnover Ratios helps in measuring a company’s effectiveness in collecting its receivables or debts.
+Receivable Turnover Ratios help measure a company’s effectiveness in collecting its receivables or debts.

 Payable Turnover Ratios

-Payable Turnover Ratio helps in quantifying the rate at which a company is able to pay off its suppliers.
+The payable Turnover Ratio helps quantify the rate at which a company can pay off its suppliers.

-Higher the ratio means a company is paying its bills more quickly and able to manage its payables more effectively.
+Higher the ratio means a company is paying its bills more quickly and managing its payables more effectively.

 Example #4 – Solvency Ratios